top of page

 • Unable to communicate well with elders

 In many cases, caregivers aren’t equipped for complex needs like dementia support, fall prevention, or medication monitoring.
-This is a known challenge in elder care worldwide and within India too: inconsistent skill levels due to a lack of standardised training.
+This is a known challenge in elder care worldwide and within India too: inconsistent skill levels due to a lack of standardized training.

 At Companions, we intentionally invest in training that goes beyond basic tasks.
 Our caregivers learn: